ZacksAmber/-probability-and-statistics/README.md

 ### [Confidence Intervals](./confidence_intervals.ipynb)

+The **margin of error** is a statistic expressing the amount of random [sampling error](https://en.wikipedia.org/wiki/Sampling_error "Sampling error") in the results of a [survey](https://en.wikipedia.org/wiki/Statistical_survey "Statistical survey").

+The **margin of error** is a statistic expressing the amount of random [sampling error](https://en.wikipedia.org/wiki/Sampling_error "Sampling error") in the results of a [survey](https://en.wikipedia.org/wiki/Statistical_survey "Statistical survey").

 - One-proportion z interval (One-sample z interval for a proportion)
 - One-sample t interval (One-sample t interval for a mean)